fasafa/SkillCraftTechnology_DS_Intern/README.md

-# UnifiedMentor Data Science Internship Project
+# SkillCraftTechnology Data Science Internship Project

 # Project Overview
 This repository contains my data science internship project at Unified Mentor Pvt Ltd. The project focuses on data analysis, and visualization to gain insights from a dataset provided during the internship.